 Virtual Private Network (VPN) - Computers that connect to the MVCC networks from offsite using a Virtual Private Network must have virus protection installed and be current with all patches or updates for the operating system.
 By using a VPN, users agree that their computers may be remotely inspected to verify the presence of virus protection and patches or updates.
 Computers may be denied access via a VPN should the virus protection be deemed to be inadequate or it is discovered that patches or updates are missing.

 In the event that an employee changes jobs within the College, access to computer network resources related to their old job will be discontinued.
 If access from their former job is still required, written authorization must be obtained from the supervisor for the former job.

-If an employee changes jobs, and the new job requires access to any new forms/reports within the Banner System, changes in access must be approved by the appropriate Banner Supervisor(s).
+If an employee changes jobs, and the new job requires access to new Administrative Systems/Data, changes in access must be approved by the appropriate Administrative Data Supervisor(s).

 DATA ACCESS PRIVILEGES

-Individuals will be granted access to a Department's or Center’s Shared Folder upon approval from that Academic Center’s Dean.
+Individuals will be granted access to Shared Folders upon approval from the folder’s MS-Windows Owner.

 Personally Identifiable Information (“PII”) is defined as any of the following:

 - Employee or Student Identification Number (M#)